Over Half a Million Manufacturing, Distribution and Call Center Jobs are at Risk Due to California’s Minimum Wage Increase

-The call center sector combines a variety of occupations including customer service representatives, telemarketers, collection agents, switchboard operators, answering services and telephone operators.
+The call center sector combines a variety of occupations including customer service representatives, telemarketers, collection agents, switchboard operators, answering services, and telephone operators.
 These jobs account for 296,740 workers in California of which 107,498 jobs or 36 percent will be earning less than the minimum wage in 2022.
 With the simple switch of a circuit, these calls can be instantaneously routed anywhere in the world where wages are significantly less than $15 per hour.
 As a result, the call center sector has a very high risk of job loss as the ease and cost of relocation is far less than distribution centers or manufacturing plants.

 Number of Call Center Jobs at Risk by 2022

-Manufacturing plants have almost 100,000 jobs at risk by 2022 and will incur highest capital investment to relocate
+Manufacturing plants have almost 100,000 jobs at risk by 2022 and will incur the highest capital investment to relocate

 The new wage law will likely mean the end of any new manufacturing plants in California, with the exception of agricultural-related production/processing operations and any other localized manufacturing.
 Approximately 99,504 jobs or 38 percent of the total 259,209 manufacturing workers in California will be earning less than the minimum wage in 2022.
 As a result, employers will likely leave California for a more favorable business climate to stay competitive.
-The biggest challenge facing manufacturers will be the significant capital investment and time required to relocate their plants which will make the process slower than other sectors.
+The biggest challenge facing manufacturers will be the significant capital investment and time required to relocate their plants which will make the process slower than in other sectors.

 Number of Manufacturing Jobs at Risk by 2022

-This is the opportunity of a lifetime for site selection specialists to help companies move out of California as they seek lower labor costs, positive business climates, better labor laws, lower taxes and economic incentives.
+This is the opportunity of a lifetime for site selection specialists to help companies move out of California as they seek lower labor costs, positive business climates, better labor laws, lower taxes, and economic incentives.

 The key is to find the right location that provides a long-term solution and has less probability of such dramatic legislation as the Fair Wage Act.
 One of the key beneficiaries of this migration out of California will be local and state economic developers who are proactively pursuing California companies.
-As a result, it is going to be extremely challenging for California to retain or attract wage-sensitive operations such as manufacturing plants, distribution centers and call centers in the future.
+As a result, it is going to be extremely challenging for California to retain or attract wage-sensitive operations such as manufacturing plants, distribution centers, and call centers in the future.